trallnag/prometheus-ecs-discoverer/README.md

 # If no endpoint is given in the respective env var, this will be used.
 FALLBACK_METRICS_ENDPOINT = "/metrics"

+# Self explanatory.
+LOG_LEVEL = "INFO"

+# Set this to true if you prefer structured logs.
+LOG_JSON = false

 # And more.
 See `settings.toml` file.
 ```